SQL Server Management Studio: Importing and Exporting Data

 - Microsoft Excel: For Excel spreadsheets.

-- SQL Server Native Client: For importing from another SQL Server database.
+- SQL Server Native Client: For another SQL Server database.

 - Choose the destination database and table where the data will be imported.